Ellen Pompeo: 1995–2004: Career beginnings

-Pompeo's early work included adverts and small independent films.
+Pompeo's early work included advertisements and small independent films.
 She made her television debut in 1996 by guest-starring in the NBC legal police drama Law & Order.
 She made her feature film debut in Coming Soon (1999), playing a small part.
 She made her second appearance in Law & Order in 2000, and then guest-starred on Strangers with Candy, Strong Medicine, and Friends.
 She then moved to Los Angeles in 2001.
-She participated in the movie Mambo Café with Thalía.
+She participated in the film Mambo Café with Thalía.

 In 2002, Pompeo was selected by director Brad Silberling for a lead role in his film Moonlight Mile, playing Jake Gyllenhaal's character's sympathetic love interest.
 While generally praising the cast, Jeff Vice of Deseret News noted Pompeo's "extremely appealing" performance.
-Other commentators considered her performance worthy of an Academy Award.
+Other commentators considered her performance to be worthy of an Academy Award.
 Also in 2002, Pompeo appeared in the biographical crime drama film Catch Me If You Can; and in 2003, she appeared in Old School as Luke Wilson's love interest.
 She portrayed Jim Carrey's ex-girlfriend, Naomi, in the 2004 film Eternal Sunshine of the Spotless Mind.
-Although her scenes were cut from that film, she felt grateful that director Michel Gondry selected her for it.
-She played the role of Karen Page in the 2003 film Daredevil, and the following year, she starred in Art Heist.
+Although the scenes in which she appeared were cut from the film, she felt grateful that she had been selected by director Michel Gondry.
+She played the role of Karen Page in the 2003 film Daredevil and the next year she starred in Art Heist.

 2005–2010: Grey's Anatomy and other works

 Pompeo landed her first major role in 2005 on the ABC medical drama series Grey's Anatomy, created by Shonda Rhimes.
 She has played the title character and series' protagonist, Meredith Grey, a surgical intern at the fictional Seattle Grace Hospital since the show's pilot episode.
 Grey's Anatomy was a breakout hit in 2005 and was well received by television critics.

-At the time of the show's inception, Pompeo received positive feedback for her performance, with Newsdays Diane Werts writing, "star Ellen Pompeo's newly-minted Dr. Grey conveys such substance that you simply can't stop watching."
+When the show began, Pompeo received positive feedback for her performance, with Newsdays Diane Werts writing, "star Ellen Pompeo's newly-minted Dr. Grey conveys such substance that you simply can't stop watching."

 Pompeo signed a new contract for Grey's Anatomy in 2011 that increased her salary to US$200,000 per episode; she was subsequently named the eighth highest-paid TV actress in 2012, earning $9 million.
 The contract would have her involved with the show until its 12th season.
 Under her renewed deal of 2013, she earned $350,000 per episode, with additional payment from syndication.
-At this point, she was ranked fourth in the list of highest-paid television actresses again in 2015, in the Forbes list, with the earnings of $11.5 million.
+At that point, she was ranked fourth in the list of highest-paid television actresses again in 2015, in the Forbes list, with the earnings of $11.5 million.
 Pompeo's contract with the company expired again at the end of the 12th season along with the other original cast members, and she signed a new one with an increased paycheck.
 She held on the fourth spot in Forbes list in 2016, bringing in $14 million, a 32% increase in the earnings from 2015.